iElric/Fighting-the-Landlord/Project Report.md

 | airplane_with_pairs | 20     | four consecutive trios with four pairs       | 3,3,3,4,4,4,5,5,5,6,6,6,7,7,9,9,12,12,13,13   |
 | pair_chain          | 20     | ten consecutive pairs                        | 3,3,4,4,5,5,6,6,7,7,8,8,9,9,10,10,11,11,12,12 |

 * Compare only the same Category.
 A player can only beat the prior hand using of the same Category but not the others.
-Note that this means that the ordering of the rows in the following table is not relevant to gameplay.
+Note that this means that the ordering of the rows in the following table is not relevant to game play.
 * Compare only the Chains with the same length.
 Beat the prior hand using the same number of cards is a basic doctrine which only the Rocket and the Bomb may violate.
 For example, although both 9-10-J-Q-K and 3-4-5-6-7-8-9 are Single Chains, 9-10-J-Q-K cannot beat 3-4-5-6-7-8-9, nor vice versa.
 * Compare the rank in the Primal cards only.
 The Kicker's rank is irrelevant to the comparison unless a variation with 2+ decks is being played.
 * Jokers and 2 are non-consecutive cards.
 Colored Joker, black-and-white Joker, and 2 cannot be used in any of the Primal cards of the Chains since they are not traditionally considered as the consecutive cards sequentially next to the Ace.
 Examples of illegal Chain: 2-3-4-5-6, 2-2-2-3-3-3 w/ A-A-7-7, K-A-2 + B&W Joker + Colored Joker.